 “In a limited number of areas where it would not prove safe or possible to continue to see patients, it has been necessary to cancel and reschedule some appointments and procedures.
 All patients affected have now been contacted and we would like to apologise for the inconvenience.

 “The vast majority of appointments and procedures scheduled for 6th and 7th April will still go ahead, however, so patients who are due to attend hospital on these dates can help us by turning up as planned, unless they have been told otherwise.”

-Hull and East Yorkshire Hospitals NHS Trust would like to apologise for any inconvenience, and thank patients and the public for their cooperation and understanding during the forthcoming period of industrial action.
+Hull University Teaching Hospitals NHS Trust would like to apologise for any inconvenience, and thank patients and the public for their cooperation and understanding during the forthcoming period of industrial action.